vhbfernandes/lumen-doctrine-base/README.md

-## Lumen, doctrine and oci8 microframework.
+## Lumen, Doctrine and oci8 microframework.
 [![Build Status](https://travis-ci.org/vhbfernandes/lumen-doctrine-base.png?branch=master)](https://travis-ci.org/vhbfernandes/lumen-doctrine-base)

 This repo was created to work as a base for PHP microsservices on OracleDB 12c.